cran-task-views/ReproducibleResearch/ReproducibleResearch.md

   from CRAN-like repositories.
 - `r pkg("packrat")`: Manage the R packages your project depends on in an isolated, portable, and reproducible way.
+- `r pkg("rang")`: Resolve the dependency graph of R packages at a specific time point in order to reconstruct the R computational environment.
 - `r pkg("renv")`: Create and manage project-local R libraries, save the state of these libraries to a 'lockfile', and later restore your library as required.